-- Skill-based (targeted skills)

-- Diagnostic assessments and biweekly progress monitoring

-- Small group (1:3, not larger than 1:7)

-- · Eight to ten weeks or longer if needed

-Tier 3 - Intensive Intervention

-- Intensive instruction (urgent, relentless, and focused)

-- Multiple opportunities for student response

-- Skill-based (multiple targeted skills)

-- Weekly progress monitoring

-- Small group (maximum of 1:3)

-- Full school year

-- Not special education

-Time allocation for remediation (before, during, or after school):

-Tier 1 - Grade Level Core
+In all effective intervention and remediation programs, the at-risk students should receive instruction from a skilled reading teacher who has knowledge across grade levels and who effectively uses data to inform instruction and monitor student progress.
+That reading teacher can oversee a trained instructor who assists in helping a student build his or her essential literacy and language skills.

+Instruction is for all students and is also sometimes termed first instruction Instruction should follow all best practices for reading instructionGrade-level content Arizona's English Language Arts Standards Differentiated instruction in large and small group settings Assist student in reading independently at grade level Assess student three times per year Skill-based (targeted skills) Diagnostic assessments and biweekly progress monitoring Small group (1:3, not larger than 1:7) Eight to ten weeks or longer if needed Students move out of Tier 2 instruction through evidence of learning in formative assessment data Intensive instruction (urgent, relentless, and focused) Multiple opportunities for student response Skill-based (multiple targeted skills) Weekly progress monitoring/formative assessment data gathered Small group (maximum of 1:3) Not special education Time allocation for remediation (before, duri ng, or after school): Tier 1 - Grade Level Core Tier 2 - Targeted Intervention Tier 3 - Intensive Intervention

-• 90 minutes per day
+· 90 minutes per day